 - Dingac – premium quality and robust red wine grown only on the Dingac vineyards in Peljesac

 As much as Croatians like their wine, beer is also very popular.
 Most beer sold in Croatia is domestically produced.
-In recent years there has been an explosion of the craft beer scene, especially around Zagreb, but now even Korcula and other Dalmatian locations have aquired their own breweries.
+In recent years there has been an explosion of the craft beer scene.
+The craft beer production originated in Zagreb but you find craft brewers now across Dalmatia, including Korcula.

 The most commonly drunk beers are Ozujsko and Karlovacko.
 Other Croatian beers include Pan, Tomislav and Velebitsko.
-You’ll also see Lasko, which is popular in Croatia although produced in Slovenia.
+Lasko is also popular in Croatia although produced in Slovenia.

 Look out for some of the regional craft beers as well either at bars or in the supermarkets.
 Join us beer tasting at the island’s only brewery to try many of the regions best.

-No Croatian meal is started before an aperitif (known as rakija) and there are many varieties you can try in the konobas (restaurants), purchase from a souvenir shop, or for the hardcore stuff try a home brew (with caution!).
+No Croatian meal is started before an aperitif (known as rakija).
 Rakija is flavoured grape brandy.
+There are many different flavours to try.
+You can try in restaurants and bars, purchase from a souvenir shop, or for the hardcore stuff try homebrew (with caution!).

 - Smokovaca – fig